INSTRUCTIONS – Exhibit Registration for 2020 is now closed

 - Publication in the SPARK Photo Festival catalogue

-- Exhibit signage and promotional materials provided
+- Exhibit signage, captions, & other on-site promotional materials provided

 - Option to sell work during the exhibition or, if a community organization, use the exhibit as a fundraising initiative

 - Informed venues, eager to provide a no-cost space for your exhibit (estimated rental value of most spaces – $1000+ per month)

 - Recognition as an advocate for the photographic arts in general, as a builder of cultural capacity, & as an incubator of economic development in the region & for your community

 - Build networks & new relationships with business owners, the community of photographers, & the public

 - Feel part of & connected to, a larger community of like-minded individuals with a similar passion